Identity Testing for Constant-Width, and Any-Order, Read-Once Oblivious Arithmetic Branching Programs: Preliminaries

 A depth-$3$ set-multilinear circuit is a circuit of the form

-where $l_{i,j}$s are linear polynomials and $\x_1, \x_2, \dots, \x_q$ form of partition of $\x$.
+where $l_{i,j}$s are linear polynomials and $\x_1, \x_2, \dots, \x_q$ form of a partition of the set $\x$ of variables.
 It is known that these circuits are subsumed by ROABPs~\cite{FSS14}.
+However, the polynomials computed by these circuits may not be computable by ROABPs in any order.
+For example, the $2n$-variate polynomial $(x_1 + y_1)(x_2 + y_2) \cdots (x_n + y_n)$ has a linear-size set-multilinear circuit.
+But, every ROABP in the variable sequence $(\lis{x}{,}{n},\lis{y}{,}{n})$ that computes it has width $\ge 2^n$ (follows from Nisan's characterization~\cite{Nis91}).

+Note that ROABPs can compute polynomials with individual-degree $\ge 1$, but set-multilinear circuits cannot.
+It is not known whether all multilinear polynomials computed by ROABPs in any order can also be computed by polynomial-size set-multilinear circuits.

-However, they are incomparable to commutative ROABPs.
-Consider the corresponding polynomial over a $k$-dimensional algebra
+A set-multilinear circuit has a corresponding polynomial over a commutative algebra.
+For the polynomial $f(\x)$ above, consider the polynomial over a $k$-dimensional algebra

 where $D_j = (l_{1,j}, l_{2,j}, \dots, l_{k,j})$ and the algebra product is coordinate-wise product.
-It is easy to see that $C = (1,1, \dots, 1) \cdot D$.
-Note that the polynomials $D_i$s are over a commutative algebra.
-Hence, some of our techniques for commutative ROABPs also work for set-multilinear circuits.
+It is easy to see that $f = (1,1, \dots, 1) \cdot D$.
+Note that the polynomials $D_i$s are over a commutative algebra, that is, the order of the $D_i$s in the product does not matter.
+Hence, some of our techniques for any-order ROABPs also work for set-multilinear circuits.